Lewis and Clark's Columbia River

 From Blurock Landing ...

-The mouth of the Willamette is located across from Blurock Landing, Washington.
+The mouth of the Willamette River, where Lewis and Clark saw all five volcanoes, is located across from Blurock Landing, Washington.
 At Blurock Landing, all five volcanoes can be seen from the parking lot.
-In fact, throughout this entire stretch of the Columbia, all five volcanoes can be seen, including Vancouver Lake, Sauvie Island, Shillapoo Wildlife Area, and Ridgefield National Wildlife Refuge.
+Nearby is Vancouver Lake, a spot where all five volcanoes can be seen from the beach.

 Click image to enlarge